 In case you couldn’t figure that out.

 The Alcoa building was right next to the intersection where this scene was playing out, and several people had congregated on the sidewalk.
 I walked up to an older woman and asked, “Was she hit by a car?”
-But her response to me was a screeching, “OH MY LAWD THAT WAS TURRIBLE!
+But her response to me was screeching in Pittsburghese, “OH MY GAWD THAT WAS TURRIBLE!
 THAT WAS TURRIBLE!
-OH, I CANNOT BELIEVE THAT HAPPENED!” and then she balled up her hands, stamped her feet, and screamed, “OOOH LAWD!” and walked away from me, tears spurting from her eyes.
+OH, I CANNOT BELIEVE THAT HAPPENED!” and then she balled up her hands, stamped her feet, and screamed, “OOOH GAWD!” and walked away from me, tears spurting from her eyes.

 And I barely care about people, so that says a lot.
 I must have been struck by the gods of humanity at a weak moment, I don’t know.